 Located 30 km east of Guwahati, the Pobitora Wildlife Sanctuary is another natural habitat of the one-horned rhinoceros.
 It is an hour drive from Guwahati along the Brahmaputra River and Mayong, (the village of ‘black magic’).
 Declared a wildlife sanctuary in 1987, the sanctuary is home to about 93 rhinos.
 Other wildlife like Asiatic buffalo, barking deer, wild boar and leopard also live here.
 Pobitora hosts over 2000 migratory birds in winters and attracts a wide variety of reptiles during the monsoon season.
 Running out of space, a translocation was undertaken to trans- six rhinos from Pobitora to the Manas National Park.
-The main attractions of the Pobitora Wildlife Sanctuary are the elephant and jeep safaris deep through the range.
+The main attraction of the Pobitora Wildlife Sanctuary is the jeep safari deep through the range.

 Nameri National Park